pinumbernumber/SetGPU/README.md

 ## WARNING WARNING WARNING

 Very work in progress.
 Not user friendly at all.
 DX11 64-bit only. **Use in multiplayer games at your own risk** (it's not a cheat, but may well trip battleye etc due to the way it works.
 Not tested in multiplayer games.)
 Intended for use only by hardware enthusiasts who are happy to jump through hoops and who have patience for inevitable issues.

-This work has a restrictive proprietary license for now.
-See LICENSE.md for details.
-You can use it freely for personal, non-commercial purposes, but must not redistribute it, release forks of it (except that you may of course create a fork for the purposes of sending a pull request etc), etc. It may be re-released under a more permissive license eventually.

 ## Feedback